prasunanand/gsoc_blog/sciruby_blog.md

 NMatrix-MRI relies on LAPACK and ATLAS for matrix decomposition and solving functionalities.
 Apache Commons Math provides a different set of API for decomposing a matrix and solving an equation.
 For example, *#potrf* and other LAPACK specific functions have not been implemented as they are not required at all.

 Calculating determinant in NMatrix is tricky where a matrix is reduced either to a Lower or Upper matrix and the Diagonal elements of the matrix are multiplied to get the result.
-Also, the correct sign of the result whether positive or negative is taken into account, while calculating the determinant.
+Also, the correct sign of the result (whether positive or negative) is taken into account while calculating the determinant.
 However, NMatrix-JRuby uses Commons Math API to calculate the determinant.

 ```ruby
 def det_exact